Clement Clarke Moore (clubman): Career

-During the Civil War, Moore was a major in the Union Army.
+During the Civil War, Moore was a captain in the 20th Massachusetts Infantry in the Union Army.
+After the war, he became a companion of the New York Commandery of the Military Order of the Loyal Legion of the United States.

 Following the War, he was a cotton broker until he received his share of his grandfather's estate in 1901, at which point he moved to Paris with his family.

 Chelsea estate

 Moore inherited his grandfather's estate, named Chelsea, located on the west side of the island of Manhattan above Houston Street, which was mostly open countryside before the 1820s.
 It had been owned by his grandfather's maternal grandfather, Maj.
 Thomas Clarke, a retired British veteran of the French and Indian War (the North American front of the Seven Years' War).
 Clarke named his house for the Royal Hospital Chelsea in London that served war veterans.

 His grandfather inherited the property from his mother, Charity Clarke Moore in 1813.
 In 1883, the elder Moore was offered $40,000 for the Chelsea farm.
 He seriously considered selling, but decided to keep the property and its value grew exponentially as the area developed.
 The estate was later passed down to his father, Benjamin Moore, and then to Moore and his family upon his father's death.
 The contemporary Manhattan neighborhood is known as Chelsea after his estate.